Alcoholism and the Seventh Step in Alanon

 This Book Gives a Wonderful Explanation of all the Alanon Steps

 This book explains all of the Twelve Steps of Al-anon.
-This program has helped millions of people find peace and serenity, whether the alcoholics in their lives continue to drink or not.
+I have found it very helpful in learning how to work the steps.
+This program has helped millions of people, including this author, find peace and serenity, whether the alcoholics in their lives continue to drink or not.

 Turning our Lives Over to God